mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 28 - Setters/readme.md

 We should not forbid methods setting *accidental state* since this is valid.
 They should not be named *setters* since they ask the object to *change*, but they don't *set* anything.

-# Exceptions
+# Exceptions 🛑

 Setting attributes is safe for *non-essential* attributes.

 But it has all drawbacks and considerations already mentioned.

-# Tags
+# Tags 🏷️

-- Mutation

-- Information Hiding
+- Anemic Models

-# Conclusion
+# Conclusion 🏁

 Creating incomplete and anemic objects is a very bad practice violating mutability, fail fast principle and real-world [bijections](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).

-# Relations
+# Relations 👩‍❤️‍💋‍👨

 [Code Smell 01 - Anemic Models](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2001%20-%20Anemic%20Models/readme.md)